lukawski-adrian/payment-simulator/readme.md

 You will get `200 OK` and empty body if everything went well.

-You can get also `422 Unprocessable Entity` with an error in the response body when something went wrong.
+You can get also `400 Bad Request, 404 Not Found, 409 Conflict` with an error in the response body when something went wrong.
 ```
 {
   "status": "UNPROCESSABLE_ENTITY",